-Romania: A loan agreement signed between Transgaz and BCR2.
-November 2020. / SEE Energy News
+Romania: A loan agreement signed between Transgaz and BCR, SEE Energy News

 In September, Romanian natural gas transmission system operator Transgaz announced that it is seeking a loan worth 74 million euros, which will be used to finance its investment projects.